Sunday, 02/28/2021

 Patent Application Examination at the USPTO: Segment 4: The Patent Application Examination Process

-International Patent Applications Patent Cooperation Treaty (PCT) applications are used as starting point if inventor is interested in pursuing patent protection in multiple countries which are members of PCT.
+Patent Cooperation Treaty (PCT) applications are used as starting point if inventor is interested in pursuing patent protection in multiple countries which are members of PCT.
 The PCT simplifies and reduces the cost of obtaining international patent protection and facilitates public access to a wealth of technical information.
-Differences between the US and European patent laws that dictate the strategies used for filing PCT applications.
-Patent Cooperation Treaty (PCT) and Hague Strategies for Filing Abroad

 Differences between US and European Patent Laws that Could Cost You and Your Startup

-Decision to file PCT has been made, some strategies for delaying costs and maximizing the value of
+Decision to file PCT has been made, some strategies for delaying costs and maximizing the value of your Intellectual Property Worldwide are provided that are useful for small business.

-Searching for Prior Art Ability to search for and identify relevant prior art is crucial for determining the scope of the claims that should be presented in a patent application.
+Ability to search for and identify relevant prior art is crucial for determining the scope of the claims that should be presented in a patent application.
 Following series of presentations provides suggestions to inventors how to search for prior art using Google search engine from public databases.
-How to Break Google Filter Bubble Understand Contents Pros and Cons of Google Patents Searching CPC Codes in Google Patents Techniques Best Suited to Search Different Databases Using Google Trademarks

-Trademarks in the US At the national/regional level, trademark protection can be obtained through registration, by filing an application for registration with the national/regional trademark office and paying the required fees.
+At the national/regional level, trademark protection can be obtained through registration, by filing an application for registration with the national/regional trademark office and paying the required fees.

 Making Your Mark: The Use and Care if Trademark

-The International Trademark Portfolio At the international level, you have two options: either you can file a trademark application with the trademark office of each country in which you are seeking protection, or you can use WIPO's Madrid System.
-The International Trademark Portfolio Copyright
+At the international level, you have two options: either you can file a trademark application with the trademark office of each country in which you are seeking protection, or you can use WIPO's Madrid System.

 Copyright

-Commercialization Business Development
+Business Development

 Business development and IP (part of Drug Discovery module)